suny-downstate-medical-center/netpyne/doc/source/install.rst

 Installation
 =======================================

-To install only the NetPyNE package (without the GUI) please follow these instructions in the :ref:`install_only_netpyne` section below.
+See here instructions to :ref:`install_only_netpyne`.

-To install both NetPyNE and the **NetPyNE GUI** (the GUI is called NetPyNE-UI) go straight to the :ref:`install_gui` section below.
-Note that the NetPyNE-UI only supports Python 3.
-The :ref:`install_gui` includes installation instructions for NEURON, NetPyNE and NetPyNE-UI, using specific versions that have been fully tested with the GUI.
+See here instructions to :ref:`install_gui` section below.
+Note that the NetPyNE GUI only supports Python 3.
+The :ref:`install_gui` section also includes installation instructions for NEURON and NetPyNE, using specific versions that have been fully tested with the GUI.

 If you have any issues during the installation please post a message with the details to the `NetPyNE forum <www.netpyne.org/forum>`_ or the `NetPyNE GitHub issues <https://github.com/Neurosim-lab/netpyne/issues>`_ .

-..`install_only_netpyne`
+.. `install_only_netpyne`

-Installing only NetPyNE (without the GUI)
+Install only NetPyNE (without the GUI)
 ------------------------------------------

 Requirements